 The Return of Bob Kelljan

-Genre fans may recognize the name Bob Kelljan when they see the director credit.
+Genre fans may recognize the name Bob Kelljan when they see the director’s credit.
 Kelljan represented a great choice to helm this episode, as he previously scored hits as the director of the modern-day vampire films Count Yorga, Vampire (1970), The Return of Count Yorga (1971), and the outstanding Scream, Blacula Scream (1973).
 Kelljan’s influence on the episode becomes obvious when Nadasy runs towards his victims.
 Eerie and menacing “running vampires” are somewhat unique to Kelljan’s works.
 Most cinematic vampires moved more than a bit slow.
 Then again, Kelljan would sometimes film his running vampires in slow motion, as seen in Count Yorga, Vampire.

-Had Kelljan not been part of the Starsky & Hutch team, would “The Vampire” existed?
+Had Kelljan not been part of the Starsky & Hutch team, would “The Vampire” have existed?
 You have to think someone came up with the idea about a vampire-themed Halloween episode after looking at Kelljan’s resume.
 Or maybe Kelljan had something directly to do with the idea.
 So far, there doesn’t appear to be much reference material about who came up with the plot.
-It does seem coincidental that the series opted to go with a vampire villain after hiring the director of three well-made vampire films.
+It does seem coincidental that the series opted for a vampire villain after hiring the director of three well-made vampire films.

 The Legacy of “The Vampire”